khartinger/RCC5V/software/rcc_demo1/README.md

 # Required hardware
 ## Electronic components
 1. ESP32 D1 mini
-2. 1x do-it-yourself board “Shield_I2C_5V_3V3”: Connection for the two I2C buses
+2. 1x do-it-yourself board “Shield_I2C_5V_3V3” or “Shield_I2C_5V_3V3_big”: Connection for the two I2C buses
 3. 1x DIY board “Shield_5V_DCC_6pol”: Power supply with 5V, DCC signal and connection for button on pin D6 (IO19)
 4. 1x OLED display with SSD1309 controller (e.g. 1.54“ or 2.4” displays with 128x64 pixel resolution)
 5. 2x I²C expander boards PCF8574 with the (7-bit) addresses 0x20 and 0x21
 6. push-button on pin D6 (IO19) with pull-up resistor (e.g. 10 kOhm) to 3.3V (or a wire)
+7. switching blocks to be tested

 ## Electrical components
 The electrical components depend on what you want to test.
-__Example three-way crossover:___
+__Example three-way turnout:__
-1. a three-way crossover with limit switching
+1. a three-way turnout with limit switching
 2. self-assembly block “RW_5V_W3” consisting of the two circuit boards `RW_5V_W3_STRG` and `RW_5V_W3_LED` for controlling the points with 5V
 3. a transformer with 16V alternating voltage (V+, V-)
 4. a DCC source for sending turnout commands (e.g. Roco MultiMAUS with digital amplifier 10764 and power supply 10850)